crisluengo/doxpp/doc/commands.md

 ### `\addtogroup <name>`

 Sets `id` as the active group.
-It does not matter if the group is not yet defined or not.
+If the group is not defined, a new group will be created with no name and no documentation.
+Use `\defgroup` to name and document the group.
-If no matching `\defgroup` exists in the project, the group will not be documented, but will exist.
 Must be matched by a `endgroup`.

-See `defgroup` for more information on grouping.
+See `grouping.md` for more information on grouping.

 The remainder of the comment block is ignored.